1983 European Squash Team Championships

 The 1983 European Squash Team Championships was the 11th edition of European Squash Team Championships for squash players.
 The event was held in Munich, West Germany, from 20 to 22 May 1983.
 The tournament was organised by the European Squash Rackets Federation (ESRF).

 The Sweden men's team won their 2nd title and the England women's team won their 6th title.

+Wales achieved their best result to date with two bronze medals.